Sinacam/delegate/README.md

 # Why do we need yet another delegate?
-All other existing implementations going for the same use case all have unwieldly interfaces, as well as not being even remotely similar to std::function. delegate aims to be almost drop-in replaceable with `std::function`.
+All other existing implementations going for the same use case all have unwieldly interfaces, as well as not being even remotely similar to `std::function`. delegate aims to be almost drop-in replaceable with `std::function`.
 Unless otherwise noted, delegate has the exact same interface as `std::function`.

 # Remarks
 delegate is designed to be efficient, it only has an extra branch compared to